ShiftLeftSecurity/js2cpg/README.md

 # Overview

-`js2cpg` operates in the two major steps: Preprocessing, parsing and CPG-generation which are explained below.
+`js2cpg` operates in three major steps: Preprocessing, parsing, and CPG-generation which are explained below.

 ## Preprocessing

-This runs our [transpilers/preprocessors](https://github.com/ShiftLeftSecurity/js2cpg/tree/master/src/main/scala/io/shiftleft/js2cpg/preprocessing) if the input project contains at least one element of the targeted language extention or template language (e.g., at least one Typescript file).
+This runs our [transpilers/preprocessors](https://github.com/ShiftLeftSecurity/js2cpg/tree/master/src/main/scala/io/shiftleft/js2cpg/preprocessing) if the input project contains at least one element of the targeted language extension or template language (e.g., at least one Typescript file).

   - Babel
   - EJS